ewaldmire/ascender/docs/docsite/rst/contributor/index.rst

 .. _contributor_guide:

 =======================
-climber Contributor's Guide
+ascender Contributor's Guide
 =======================

-Want to get involved with the climber community?
+Want to get involved with the ascender community?
 Great!
-There are so many ways you can contribute to climber.
+There are so many ways you can contribute to ascender.

 **Join us online**